flexiondotorg/flexiondotorg.github.io/content/posts/20230502-steambox-vs-steamdeck/index.md

   <em>Table taken from the <a href="https://github.com/ChimeraOS/chimeraos/wiki" target="_blank">ChimeraOS Wiki</a></em>
 </p>

-When I first built the Steam Box, ChimeraOS worked best with Radeon GPUs, if you wanted to enable the Steam Deck UI (gamepadui).
-Support for Intel and NVIDIA GPUs is improving, but I've stayed with AMD Radeon because that's been proven to be the most compatible option.

 ### ChimeraOS Experience 🦁

 I've been using ChimeraOS for nearly a year and I'm extremely happy with it.
 I installed ChimeraOS 33 when I built the Steam Box and it has updated itself, without issue, to ChimeraOS 41 (at the time of writing).
-New releases are made ever 6 weeks or so.
+New releases are made every 4 to 6 weeks.
 Some of the ChimeraOS features that I love are:

 - A true Steam Deck-like experience but for a wide range of hardware
   - More so if you have Steam Controllers available, I've got three connected wirelessly